dept2/CuteIPC/README.md

 ##### Connection

-First, create a server associate it with a desired `QObject`.
+First, create a server and associate it with a desired `QObject`.
 The signals and slots of this object will be used in IPC.
 ``` cpp
 CuteIPCService* service = new CuteIPCService;